pagkly/Zed/Investopedia/Accounting/Accounting Equation.md

 ## Understanding the Accounting Equation

-The financial position of any business, large or small, is assessed based on two key components of the [balance sheet](https://www.investopedia.com/terms/b/balancesheet.asp): assets and liabilities.
-Owners’ equity, or [shareholders' equity](https://www.investopedia.com/terms/s/shareholdersequity.asp), is the third section of the balance sheet.
+The financial position of any business, large or small, is assessed based on two key components of the [[[Balance Sheet]]](https://www.investopedia.com/terms/b/balancesheet.asp): assets and liabilities.
+Owners’ equity, or [shareholders' equity](https://www.investopedia.com/terms/s/shareholdersequity.asp), is the third section of the [[Balance Sheet]].
 The accounting equation is a representation of how these three important components are associated with each other.
-The accounting equation is also called the basic accounting equation or the balance sheet equation.
+The accounting equation is also called the basic accounting equation or the [[Balance Sheet]] equation.

 While assets represent the valuable resources controlled by the company, the liabilities represent its obligations.
 Both liabilities and shareholders' equity represent how the assets of a company are [financed](https://www.investopedia.com/terms/f/financing.asp).
 If it's financed through [debt](https://www.investopedia.com/terms/d/debtfinancing.asp), it'll show as a liability, and if it's financed through issuing [equity](https://www.investopedia.com/terms/e/equityfinancing.asp) shares to investors, it'll show in shareholders' equity.

 The accounting equation helps to assess whether the business transactions carried out by the company are being accurately reflected in its books and accounts.
-Below are examples of items listed on the balance sheet:
+Below are examples of items listed on the [[Balance Sheet]]:

 ### Assets